astorm/pestle/docs/magento2-composer.md

         }
     }

-The second this command does is add this module/path to a configuration file
+The second thing this command does is add this module/path to a configuration file

     $ cat ~/.pestle/package-folders.json
     {